 About the Author

 Barnabas Ilko is a Senior Structural Engineer at Golder, based in Melbourne, Australia.
 He has a wealth of experience in designing structures ranging from foundation through to retention systems, lateral structures and frames/shells of buildings, working with clients spanning Government bodies, Defence departments, construction companies, private developers and major resources companies.
 Barnabas is well-regarded for his ability to improve construction methods and adopt design approaches that minimise project delivery time and construction costs.
-He also facilitates training courses on temporary works at Engineering Education Australia.
+He also facilitates training courses on temporary works at Engineering Education Australia including a new on-demand webinar.